NeuralEnsemble/python-neo/doc/source/install.rst

 Dependencies
 ============

-    * Python >= 2.6
+    * Python_ >= 2.6
     * numpy_ >= 1.3.0
     * quantities_ >= 0.9.0

 Certain IO modules have additional dependencies.
-If these are not satisfied, Neo will still install but the IO module that uses them will fail on loading.
+If these are not satisfied, neo will still install but the IO module that uses them will fail on loading.

 .. todo:: list dependencies for individual IO modules